Our Beliefs

 is

-not a requirement for God's love.
-We believe people who die without
+a requirement for God's love.
+We believe people who

-baptism are in no way condemned, lost, or damned.
+die without baptism are in no way condemned, lost,

 Baptism